v777779/mapnotes/doc/unit_tests_guide.md

 Unit tests used for local testing on JVM to verify that the login of individual units is correct.

-Unit tests  written for activity presenters, fragment presenters, and user classes.
+Unit tests  have been written for activity presenters, fragment presenters, and user classes.

 Test method names include tested method name, state of input parameters and output result description